Omrironen4/professional-readme-generator/README.md

 Simply follow the prompted questions after running "node index.js" in the terminal.
 This will create a professional Readme.md file.

 ## Description
-To create a professional readme file using inquirer node.js
+To create a readme file using inquirer node.js

 ## Contributions
 In this project there were none!